We’ve all made mistakes

 Don’t lose touch with your own humanity.

 In portraying ourselves as emotionless mercenaries paid to do battle at any cost, we lose an important part of our basic humanity.
-We do a terrible disservice to the public.
+As a result, we do a terrible disservice to the public.
 I know too many very capable attorneys, who have lost touch and are out of harmony with their basic humanity.
 This can lead to profound anxiety and deep depression.
 People lose touch with themselves.
 It can destroy them internally- not to mention the damage it can do to society at large.

 One must not forget that legal ethics are the minimum standards by which an attorney should practice.
 They are by no means a ceiling of good behavior.
 Rather, they are a floor.
 Sinking below the standards can jeopardize a lawyers license.
 But perhaps there is a higher standard to which an ethical attorney should aspire.
 Maybe we can do better than the lowest common denominator.
 I say, do better than the minimum requirements of legal ethics – aim higher!